-Whatever you may have thought about the era’s grand houses is surpassed by the imposing three-storey house of Georgios Mavros (Schwartz).
+Whatever you may have thought about the era’s grand houses is surpassed by the imposing three-storey residence of Georgios Mavros (Schwartz).
 The foundations were laid in 1787 and the building was finished in 1798.
-In other words, it took eight years of construction and three years of painting and decoration work to complete.
-It’s a mix of the local and Baroque styles with influences from Morocco and Asia Minor, quite unlike anything you’ve ever seen before.
+In other words, it took eight years of construction and three years of painting and decorating to complete.
+It’s a mix of the local and Baroque styles with influences from Morocco and Asia Minor, quite unlike anything you’ll find elsewhere in the region.

 Hasan Baba’s opium den

-Visit the village of Tempi.
-Here you’ll find Hasan Baba’s opium den, which included a mosque with a minaret, hostel and kitchen.
+In the village of Tempi, you’ll find Hasan Baba’s opium den, which included a mosque with a minaret, hostel and kitchen.
 It was the headquarters for an order of Dervishes led by Hasan, who was revered as a holy man and healer.